CrossingsCon/crossingscon.org/_static/community/book_club.md

 - *The Queen of Attolia* by Megan Whalen Turner
 - *This Is How You Lose the Time War* by Amal El-Mohtar and Max Gladstone
 - *The King of Attolia* by Megan Whalen Turner
+- *The Long Way to a Small, Angry Planet* by Becky Chambers

 ### Gather space rules